Lake Cushman: History

+The Skokomish people, a subgroup of the Twana, have inhabited Lake Cushman and the surrounding land since time immemorial.
+There was a village of the Skokomish near what is now Skokomish Park, which was, prior to the construction of the dam, the furthest south extent of the lake.

 In 1889, the Antlers Hotel was built on Lake Cushman by a pair of East Coast businessmen on the property of Russell Homan.
 It attracted tourists from the Seattle area, who would arrive at Hoodsport by steamship and continue onward to Lake Cushman via stagecoach.
 The two-story hotel was destroyed in 1925 after it was inundated by rising lake waters following the construction of the Cushman Dam No. 1 by the City of Tacoma.
 After the property was flooded, many have attempted to search for the remains of the hotel under the lake.